Mindtribe/Leash-Debugger/doc/UserGuide.md

 ```

 In the resulting list of services, all Leash Debugger devices should show up as "LeashDebug{MAC}", where {MAC} is the debugger's MAC address.
 Note that Leash Debugger does NOT offer a HTTP server - however, its IP can be found through resolving this mDNS entry.

+**For Windows**, this guide does not yet contain instructions.
+However, it should be straightforward to do.
+Apparently, Windows requires a service for **Apple Bonjour support** to be installed first.
+After that, it should be possible to explore mDNS services.
+Leash Debugger can be found, as above, as a _http._tcp service.

 In case you want to double-check which ports to connect to, Leash Debug also advertises its ports separately.
 The **Log socket** and the **Target socket** are of type "_raw-serial._tcp", while the **GDB socket** is of type "_gdbremote._tcp".
 The description fields of the sockets are as follows: